gscigala/systemd-irc/README.md

 Configuration
 -------------
-Enable and run the service with the following commands:

-    # systemctl daemon-reload
+To enable the irc service at startup:

     # systemctl enable irc

+To start the service:

     # systemctl start irc

-You can check the status of the service by calling
+You can check the status of the service by calling:

     $ systemctl status irc

+For more information about systemd, please visit https://www.freedesktop.org/wiki/Software/systemd/